High Protein Low Calorie Meals for UK Weight Loss

 How much protein do I need to lose weight?

 For fat loss while preserving muscle, aim for 1.6–2.2 g of protein per kg of body weight per day.
 For a 70 kg person that is 112–154 g of protein daily.
-High protein intake reduces hunger and prevents muscle loss during a calorie deficit.
+Higher protein intakes are commonly used when eating fewer calories, on the basis that protein is comparatively filling and helps hold on to muscle.
+How much either effect matters varies from person to person.

 What are the best high protein low calorie meals for the UK?